Petrosedum forsterianum (Sm.) V. Grulich

 Sedum is easily planted.
 For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
 They will send out roots from wherever the stem is touching the ground and root itself.
 If you would like to ensure further that the plant will start there, you can add a very thin covering of soil over the plant.

-Native in southern Great Britain and the European continent.
-Established on old stone walls.
+Petrosedum forsterianum is native in southern Great Britain and the European continent.